- Home

 Yes, you can apply for more than one award if the applications are for awards in different categories, but you mustn’t duplicate funding requests.
 If you apply for more than one award for the same activity, the individual applications should ask for support for different elements of the activity.

-The Pearson Award and the International Activity Award are the most common ones that members apply for to support their continuing professional development (CPD) activities.
+There are several awards you may be eligible to apply for to support your CPD activities.
+Examples include, The Ann Carnduff Legacy CPD Activities Award, The International Activity Award and The Eden Travel Award (which covers travel costs only).
 However, other award categories may also be relevant.
 It’s useful to check the eligibility table based on your membership category, the award specific guidance within the guidance document, and the marking schedules for more information.

 We encourage you to consider the potential for learning and professional development across all award categories.
 The Health and Care Professions Council (HCPC) state that ‘any project or activity from which you learn or develop professionally’ can count towards your CPD, so it’s important to reflect on the outcomes of your activity or project – how will this impact your practice, service delivery and benefit the occupational therapy community?